 - Simple and cost-effective monitoring tool of desired cellular events without using antibodies

-- Numerous technical options make it reliable to different scientific questions: regulation, expression, quantififcation, etc.
+- Numerous technical options optimized for different scientific questions: regulation, expression, quantififcation, etc.

 - Fusing the reporter to a protein may alter protein conformation, localization and functionality

 → Limitation can be bypassed by applying IRES co-expression technology

 - 3' UTR approaches provide only relative quantification: potential dysregulation of expression level and challenging when multiple isoforms exist

 → Must be solved by an in-depth scientific analysis and a rationale risk assessment prior to model development, all included in our project feasibility assessment

 Follow this link if you seek another customized cell line model.